tobi-weber/foliolib/docs/source/kubernetes.rst

     [Kubernetes]
     hazelcast = True

-6. Create the file $HOME/.foliolib/myFolio/modules/mod-search.conf and
-   replace the ELASTIC_PASSWORD and MODSEARCH_PASSOWRD with your own value:
+  Create the file $HOME/.foliolib/myFolio/modules/mod-search.conf and replace the ELASTIC_PASSWORD, MOD_SEARCH_USER and MODSEARCH_PASSOWRD with your own value:

   .. code-block:: cfg